Content is medically reviewed by:

 Depending on certain factors like the grade of retrolisthesis affecting you, risk of progression, and the severity of the condition your doctor will advise the best line of treatment.
 Your doctor will also assess retrolisthesis contradictions and while deciding the treatment.
 Some of the most common ways to treat retrolisthesis include:

-For retrolisthesis, physiotherapy is considered to be one of the best lines of treatment.
-Combinations of exercises help in not only enhancing the strength of the muscles but also in improving muscular balance, flexibility, mobility, and offering relief from pain.
-This includes the use of manual, exercise, and electrotherapies.
+For Retrolisthesis, physiotherapy is considered to be one of the best lines of treatment.
+Combinations of exercises help in not only enhance the strength of the muscles but also in improving muscular balance, flexibility, and mobility, and offering relief from pain.
+This includes the use of manual, exercise, and electrotherapy.

 Additionally, physiotherapy also goes a long way in preventing further degeneration of the condition by educating patients about posture, ergonomics, and lifting techniques.
 Your therapists will advice and train you on:

 An experienced physiotherapist is critical in the effective management of Retrolisthesis.
 In the absence of a dedicated therapist, it is difficult to design and maintain an exercise plan for yourself.
 The critical role played by a therapist includes:

 Portea, amongst the most credible healthcare companies in India, that brings compassionate care right to your home, makes accessing healthcare easy and affordable, especially for conditions like Retrolisthesis:

 Some ways in which we help you heal faster include: